thirdweb-dev/engine/docs/guides/deployment/aws/aws-ec2-guide.md

 - An AWS account.
 - Docker installed on your local development machine.
+- Postgres Instance Running which can be accessed cia the EC2 instance.
 - An SSH key pair for connecting to EC2 instances.
 - Familiarity with the AWS Management Console.